Do Gatorade and other sports drinks increase your risk of getting kidney stones?

 University of North Carolina, Chapel Hill

-Dr. Chaney has been teaching biochemistry, biophysics and nutrition to medical and dental students for over 30 years.
-In addition he has an active program in cancer research, focusing on chemotherapy.
+Dr. Chaney taught biochemistry, biophysics and nutrition to medical and dental students for over 30 years.
+In addition he had an active program in cancer research, focusing on chemotherapy.
 He has authored 80 publications in peer – reviewed journals.
 Dr. Chaney was instrumental in establishing nutrition education as an important part of the medical school training at UNC at Chapel Hill.